Mission statement and background

 A key function of the network is to improve understanding of the types of research and interventions that are taking place within the health response, and their political and social determinants.
 Workshops organised by the network incorporate key people working for UN agencies, donors, iNGOs, NGOs as well as academic researchers, journalists and those working on the ground in Syria and neighbouring countries.

-The steering committee of SPHN and our wider network includes academics, medical, public health and social policy professionals who have worked extensively on health and social welfare issues in Syria and the Middle East and North Africa before and after the onset of the current conflict.
+The wider network of SPHN includes academics, medical, public health and social policy professionals who have worked extensively on health and social welfare issues in Syria and the Middle East and North Africa before and after the onset of the current conflict.
 They bring a diverse range of experience and professional connections to SPHN which aims to amplify and advocate for the current and future needs of Syrian health care workers, refugees and host communities.

 The SPHN can provide assistance with media queries on the situation in the region as well as setting up policy roundtables linking NGOs to donor communities.
 We also help with the design and implementation of research on the Syria crisis.